US STOCKS-Futures near record high ahead of trade agreement, earnings

 The other major center piece this week will be earnings from big banks JPMorgan Chase & Co, Morgan Stanley, Goldman Sachs Group Inc and Wells Fargo & Co as they kick off the fourth-quarter reporting season from Tuesday.

-Analysts expect profits at S&P 500 companies to drop 0.6% in a second straight quarterly decline, partly down to a strong quarter a year ago and also to the drag from energy and industrials, which have borne the brunt of the trade war.
+Analysts expect profits at S&P 500 companies to drop 0.6% in a second straight quarterly decline, according to Refinitiv IBES data, partly due to a strong quarter a year ago and also to the drag from energy and industrials, which have borne the brunt of the trade war.

+The main indexes were set to open slightly below record levels hit on Thursday, encouraged by signs the United States and Iran backing off further military actions in a conflict following the U.S. killing of a prominent Iranian general.

-Tesla Inc and Nio Inc gained 2% and 4.3%, respectively, after a report said China would not make significant cuts to subsidies for new energy vehicles (NEV) this year.
+Tesla Inc and Nio Inc were up 2.3% and 5.1%, respectively, in premarket trading after a report said China would not make significant cuts to subsidies for new energy vehicles (NEV) this year.

-Oppenheimer also its raised its price target on Tesla to $612 from $385.
+Oppenheimer also raised its price target on Tesla to $612 from $385, saying the company is in a position to “support sustainable cash flows.”